 There is no doubt that comfort is the most subjective metric that we tested for, and we found it very difficult to devise controlled tests that could accurately rate comfort in a way that will apply to everyone.
 The majority of our findings simply came from our everyday experiences, but we also conducted the water drainage test to shed light on this one aspect of trail running shoe performance and comfort.

 The test is described in detail in our Best Trail Running Shoes for Men Review.
 Since it is only a tiny aspect of overall comfort, we just used this data to slightly modify the satisfaction scores for the very best and worst performers at this test and left most shoe's scores unaltered.
-Due to the subjectivity of this metric, we did not penalize any shoes with super low ratings, and we also did our best to describe in detail in the individual reviews exactly how a shoe fit.
+Due to the subjectivity of this metric, we did not penalize any shoes with super low ratings.

 This one was easy.
 We weighed these shoes straight out of the box, and wrote down their collective weight, completely ignoring the figures on manufacturers' websites.
 The lightest shoes received the best score, and we went on down the list from there.